-Remember Stuart Hamlin, the country western singer-turned gospel song writer who wrote "Until Then" (1958) He wrote these moving words: "This troubled old world is not my final home.
-Until then, my heart I will go on singing...
-Until that day, I will carry on.
-Until the day, my eyes behold the city.
-Until the day God calls me home."
+Remember Stuart Hamblen, the country western singer-turned gospel song writer who wrote "Until Then" (1958) He wrote these moving words: "This troubled world is not my final home.
+But until then my heart I will go on singing...
+Until then with joy I'll carry on.
+Until the day, my eyes behold the city, Until the day God calls me home."

 Another song that I find so profound in its meaning is "It's Supper Time."
 Psalm 139:16 tells us that "God knows the number of our days" before we were even born.
-This song refers to our days' work compared to our life's work.
+This song refers to our day's work compared to our life's work.
 Just as a mother calls her children home at the end of the day - so it is when the Lord calls us home at the end of life which represents our entire life's work because our whole life is just like a day in eternity.